saidvandeklundert/batfish/blog.md

 vars(df["Interface"].iloc[0])
 >>> {'hostname': 'as1border1', 'interface': 'Ethernet0/0'}
 ```
+The "Description" column is a string.
+You can easily make any comparisons there.
+The "Interface" column is a bit different though.
 Filtering rows for conditions applied to the hostname of interface field can be done using a Lambda:

 ```python
 df[